nice-game-hints/deponia-doomsday/02-kuvaq/030-elephant.md

 Have you talked about the issue with people?

 # Well, I have
 I think Tuck would be the best bet on this now.
+He has seen it anyways.

 # Tuck?
 He doesn't remember...
 Well, make him remember.
 McCrumbelnickel tells you how to make people remember.